Midnight Hole NC – Great Smoky Mountain National Park

 Come prepared!
 Be sure to review our Day hiking Essentials before hitting the trail.

 Big Creek is often very busy during the summer, and if the main parking area is full, you can drive back down the entry road and park in the horse camp parking area.
-Just be sure to not block in any of the horse trailers.
+Just be sure not to block in any of the horse trailers.

 There is a trail from the bathroom area to the trailhead.
 There are also bathrooms in the main parking area.